nuttytree/ESPHome-Devices/README.md

 ### Tuya Light Plus
 This an enhanced version of the standard [Tuya](https://esphome.io/components/light/tuya.html) light component that adds a bunch of extra features.
 I use this component with [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) but it will likely work with other Tuya dimmers.
 More details on features and how to use this component are available [here](./components/tuya_light_plus/README.md).

+### Tuya Dimmer as Fan
+This a modified version of the Tuya fan component I use with [Feit Dimmers](https://www.amazon.com/gp/product/B07SXDFH38/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1) (but it will likely work with other Tuya dimmers) to control bathroom fans.
+The major change from the standard Tuya fan component (other than removing options for speed, oscillation, and direction) is adding a function to always change the dimmer back to the maximum "brightness" effectively making this only an on/off device.
+Details on how to use this component are available [here](./components/tuya_dimmer_as_fan/README.md).

 ## Misc Devices
 ### [Basement Bathroom Sensor](./devices/basement_bathroom_sensor.yaml)